HologramEducation/hologram-cpp/README.md

 ### Warning
 Without routing internet traffic your machine may make a lot requests on the cellular network and cause you to rack up a lot of data usage unintentionally!

+## Thanks & Credit
+Some of this code was adapted from parts of the openframeworks project: https://github.com/openframeworks/openFrameworks Also thanks to the code from winutls which was part of the inspiration on the design: https://github.com/northbright/WinUtil